Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/settings/passes.rst

 You can even take an image from another project entirely and use that instead (using the Image Input node), to get a different effect.
-(For example, an effect similar to a *Star Wars Episode One* movie poster, where Anakin Skywalker already casts the shadow of Darth Vader.)
+(For example, an effect similar to a *Star Wars Episode One* movie poster, where Anakin Skywalker already casts the shadow of Darth Vader).

 Compositing Ambient Occlusion